What to Do After Completing Avalanche 1 Training Course

 - Weather is also part of the avalanche forecast.
 Knowing the forecast; Precip, temperature, and winds are key in forecasting avalanches.

-5. Go out with a professionally certified AMGA or IFMGA mountain guide for a handful of days
+5. Explore the backcountry with a professionally certified AMGA or IFMGA mountain guide for a handful of days.
+Sign-up for a guided ski trip adventure

 - Have them coach you in route planning, track setting, and avalanche assessment